 While any diagnosis can be scary, know that Parkinson’s itself is not fatal.

-Parkinson’s Disease is a brain disorder that leads to shaking, stiffness, and difficulty with walking, balance, and coordination.
-Symptoms usually begin gradually and worsen over time.
-As the disease progresses, people may have difficulty walking and talking.
+Parkinson’s symptoms are shaking, stiffness, and difficulty with walking, balance, and coordination.
+Starting gradually and getting worse as time goes on.
 While speech and movements are affected, the patients often retain their total mental capacity and can participate in their care plan.

 Parkinson’s Disease has four primary symptoms: